 We spend too much time, energy, and money on heightened surveillance of patients at no greater risk than the general public.

 We do too little escalated monitoring and communicating with patients who are at very high cancer risk.82-85

-OUR NEW APPROACH
+A NEW APPROACH

 Molecular Testing

 Patient Impact

 Our All-Star Team

 The Study and Next Step

 Molecular testing

 Today, a technological revolution is underway.

 Using cutting edge technology, we can identify cancer-related DNA changes in real time at molecular resolution.

-Next Generation Sequencing (NGS) will be a powerful new tool to add to our cancer surveillance arsenal in IBD.86 existing IBD workflows
+Next Generation Sequencing (NGS) will be a powerful new tool to add to our cancer surveillance arsenal in IBD.
+Molecular testing can be smoothly integrated into existing IBD workflows